alttester/EXAMPLES-TrashCat-Tests-Upgrade-1.8.2-to-2.0.x/README.md

 ```

 # Run tests manually (with [dotnet CLI](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-test))
+! **When running v2.0.0 make sure to have the AltTester Desktop App running**

-1. [Optional to do manually] Setup ADB port forwarding (this can also be done in code in Setup and Teardown)
+1. [Optional to do manually] Setup ADB reverse port forwarding (this can also be done in code in Setup and Teardown)

 ```
 adb forward --remove-all
 ```

 ```
-adb forward tcp:13000 tcp:13000
+adb reverse tcp:13000 tcp:13000
 ```

 2. Launch game